AzureAiDevs/hub/website/src/pages/azure-ai-devs/30Days.md

 _Welcome to the Week 1 of your learning journey into Azure AI Development._

-:::info Core Concepts & Developer Tools
+:::info Azure AI for everyone

 _Posts will be 404 Not Found until the day of publishing._